Github73840134/DeskScout/README.md

 # NOTICE
-Deskscout in its current state does not have an updater built in, you will need to manual update your code
+Deskscout in its current state does not have an updater built in, you will need to manually update your code

+# Requirements
+Python 3.10 or later
-Make sure you have Microsoft Windows App Runtime 1.7 or later installed on your computer, a copy of the installer can be found under {channel}/{release}/{version}/assets
+Make sure you have Microsoft Windows App Runtime 1.7 or later

 # What works
 - Urgent low glucose alerts